IBM/aspera-cli/README.erb.md

 * `scan` : deeply scan all files under the access key&apos;s "storage root"
 * `folder` : same as `scan`, but only on the specified folder&apos;s "file identifier"

+### File type detection

+Depending on file type, various generation method is used.
+The current file types are:

+* image
+* video
+* office
+* pdf
+* plaintext

+File type is primarily base on file extension (internal base).

+Optionally, the tool can detect the mime type using option: validate_mime=yes

 ### Creation/Update

 Once candidate are selected, once candidates are selected,